rm1984/SimpleNotePad/README.md

 It serves exactly one note, it's single-user oriented and doesn't offer any authentication mechanisms, so you'd better implement HTTP Basic Authentication at least.

-:sparkles: _Suggestions, hints and pull requests are greatly appreciated, keeping in mind that simplicty and immediacy must be preserved!_ :sparkles:
+:sparkles: _Suggestions, hints and pull requests are greatly appreciated, but always keep in mind that simplicty and immediacy come first and must be preserved!_ :sparkles:

 **Preview:**